amiel/amielmartin.com/source/_posts/2012-11-15-sending-morning-emails.markdown

 Now that we have most user's time zones, we can send them their Monday morning and task reminder emails at 7am in their time zone.
 Here's how that works.

 We run a cron task every hour.
-Using the Monday mailer as an example, the first thing it does is answer the following question: “In what time zones is it now 7am on Monday?”
+Using the Monday mailer as an example, the first thing it does is answer the following question: "In what time zones is it now 7am on Monday?"
 Here is that question in code:

 ``` ruby
 TIMEZONES = ActiveSupport::TimeZone.all